SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ![](images/step3.png)

 Next, we will wrap the logic of the three SQL views above into a single user-defined function.
 This will allow very flexible filtering - we can simply pass a valid WHERE condition in the parameter "i_filter".
-This filter is applied on our AIS_2017 table using the APPLY_FILTER() function (... strange name for this function, do you agree?).
-The filtered data "DAT" is the data on which we run our motion statistics logic.
-The resulting dataset "MS" is then returned by the function.
+This filter is applied on our `AIS_2017` table using the `APPLY_FILTER()` function (... strange name for this function, do you agree?).
+The filtered data `DAT` is the data on which we run our motion statistics logic.
+The resulting dataset `MS` is then returned by the function.

 ```SQL
 -- Now, let's wrap the 3-step logic of the SQL views above into a single function